Vaping & E-Cigarette Statistics

 81.5% of current e-cigarette users said they use e-cigarettes ‘because they come in flavors I like.

-Educating youth about the dangers of JUUL and nicotine is critical.
+Educating youth about the dangers of nicotine and JUUL is critical.
 A study by the Truth Initiative found that 37% of 15- to 24-year-old JUUL users are uncertain whether the product contains nicotine.
 But the truth is simple.
 It does.

-Learn more about JUUL and its impact on youth here.
+Learn more about JUUL and its impact on youth.

 E-Cigarettes: Smoking Cessation Aid… or Smoke and Mirrors?